 - cooperated with other powerful nations, with their own powerful secret service

 - can legally persuade companies to cooperate with them

-And how are we fighting this all powerful organization?
+And how are we fighting this all-powerful organization?

 By moving our data from cloud infrastructure and web-services to self-hosted server (something I myself advocated many many times).
 Or by stop using web-services that we think are colluding with NSA or using encryption to protect our data.

 This is useless.
-NSA doesn’t care much for the few of you who knows your way around protecting your data.
+NSA doesn’t care much for the few of you who know your way around protecting your data.
 As long as it’s difficult and time-consuming to protect your own data, and inconvenient to stop using the latest social fad app; most people will do nothing to protect themselves from snooping.
 And that’s the only thing that matters to NSA.